Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/1-Economics_Basics-slides.md

 > An incentive is a bullet, a key:<br/>an often tiny object with astonishing power to change a situation.<br/>-- Steven Levitt --

-Notes:

-- Human behavior is driven by incentives.
-- The aggregation of these behaviors lead to societies.
-- Carefully designing incentives lays the ground for functioning systems.
-- You might be asked to implement certain protocols, which you have to judge if they make sense / can be improved.

 ---
 ## Understanding Incentives

 <pba-flex center>